 I’ve heard from countless women who have gone through this, I myself have gone through it, and to be quite honest, as much as it truly stinks, it’s all a part of the healing process.
 It’s okay.

-Though the big problem becomes when you reach out to him.
+Though the big problem becomes when instead of focusing on healing and letting him go, you reach out to him.
 Now before I continue I want to make something clear.
-There are times when contact with your ex is helpful to heal, which is known as “conscious uncoupling” – sure, there is a time and place for this, though this process of healing and moving on is not always possible.
+There are times when contact with your ex is helpful to heal, which is known as “conscious uncoupling” – sure, there is a time and place for this, though this process of healing and moving on in a supportive way is not always possible.
 Some people are simply not emotionally capable of talking about the breakdown of the relationship in a productive and healthy way.

 Which means; this article is for you if you’ve ended a relationship with someone who deep down you know you should not be in contact with right now.
 In this case, healing will need to be done consciously by you.